-An EL is granted following compliance with the RTN process for a term of 2 years.
-As the RTN process has been carried out before grant, the EL would not include the Native Title Condition.
-If renewal of the EL is sought for 3 years, it will either:
+A PEL is granted following compliance with the RTN process for a term of 2 years.
+As the RTN process has been carried out before grant, the PEL would not include the Native Title Condition.
+If renewal of the PEL is sought for 3 years, the renewal cannot meet the test in s.26D(1)(d) and will:

-- need to go through the RTN process again, or - have the Native Title Condition applied, or - negotiate an ILUA
+- need to go through the RTN process again, or - have the Native Title Condition applied, or - be validated via an ILUA.